 crazy expensive serums and had one or two facials, as you do.

 Today I want to talk more about the last facial I had at Flint+Flint in Harvey Nichols Manchester.
 My Transderm facial left my skin so soft and hydrated, I had to give you a shout about it.
 I basically had 45 minutes of bliss when the lovely lady deep cleaned my face and then started using this tiny electric tool with micro-currents to massage my skin.
 The purpose of this facial is to offer a firming and tightening treatment for any skin type: it will get rid of fine lines, it will deep clean your skin and get rid of annoying blemishes.
 Long story short – after this treatment you look rested, fresh and glowing.
 I think the perfect time to do the Transderm facial is just before a special event.
+Although the best thai massage bangkok along with the face massage, would not be a bad idea.

 The whole experience was lovely and I can’t wait to go back.
 The girls recommended to do this on a regular basis for a better skin.
 They also recommend using the Flint+Flint products at home for the best results.
 Because having a facial is still a bit of a luxury thing for me, I can’t stick to it.
 But I honestly think it does wonders to my skin and I will probably go for it before a special occasion.